Business Immigration & Work Visas Attorney in Newark

 The Law Office of Gregory J. Eck is highly experienced in a range of immigration law matters, one of which is business immigration.
 Attorney Gregory J. Eck can take a closer look at your case to determine your legal options for working in the United States, such as identifying which work visa is best for your situation, the most common of which is the H-1B visa.

-Schedule a free initial consultation with the Law Office of Gregory J. Eck to learn more about your legal options.
+Schedule an initial consultation with our Newark business immigration lawyer at (201) 366-9254 to learn more about your legal options.
 Representing immigrants in Hudson, Mercer, Bucks, and Montgomery Counties.
+Hablamos español!
+Services are also available in Russian.

 Who Can Work in the U.S.?